India, Pakistan wildly at odds over horrific but similar child murders

 While a Pakistani court gave the death sentence to a man who raped and killed a six-year-old, members of India's top political parties rallied in support of police accused of the gang-rape and slaying of a young tribal girl in Jammu

 At a time when Pakistan has sentenced a man to death for the rape and murder of a six-year-old girl, politicians with India’s two biggest parties came out in support of two men arrested for raping a eight-year-old girl in Jammu and Kashmir, triggering a debate over justice and the handling of such crimes in the South Asian nations.

-On February 17, when a court in Pakistan gave Imran Ali, a 24-year-old man, four death sentences for raping and murdering Zainab Ansari last month, politicians from the ruling Bharatiya Janta Party and Congress took part in a rally demanding the release of two state policemen held for the gang rape and murder of Asifa Bano, an eight-year-old girl from the minority Gujjar community – a Muslim nomad girl in the Hindu-majority Jammu region.
+On February 17, when a court in Pakistan gave Imran Ali, a 24-year-old man, four death sentences for raping and murdering Zainab Ansari last month, politicians from the ruling Bharatiya Janta Party and Congress took part in a rally demanding the release of two state policemen held for the gang rape and murder of an eight-year-old girl from the nomadic Muslim Bakerwal community in the Hindu-majority Jammu region.

 Jammu’s Inspector General of Police, SD Singh Jamwal, and Senior Superintendent of Police, Kathua Muhammad Sulaiman Chowdhary, have already been accused of mishandling their initial probe into the case.
-The pair had told the state government that Asifa was murdered by an underage boy who was arrested and sent to a home for juveniles.
+The pair had told the state government that the Bakerwal girl was murdered by an underage boy who was arrested and sent to a home for juveniles.